 - Temperature & Lighting: The oft-unstated inner turmoil caused by unmet preferences regarding the degree of heat and light within the workspace can be sources of subtle anxiety, potentially having a pronounced effect on long-term productivity.
 Unfortunately, there isn’t a blanket solution for this issue.
 Some parties are bound to be unhappy no matter which policies are enacted.

-The root of these workplace distractions largely stem from human nature, so you’re unlikely to find a perfect answer to any of the above, barring your workforce comprising of an entirely automated staff.
+The root of these workplace distractions largely stems from human nature, so you’re unlikely to find a perfect answer to any of the above, barring your workforce comprising of an entirely automated staff.

 How Can You Help Your Employees Help You?

 Performance management is key in boosting the return on your investment.
 To get started, look at what works well within your workplace and what doesn’t.
-For instance, what were you doing when your employees set a record in a important performance metric?
+For instance, what were you doing when your employees set a record in an important performance metric?
 What are you doing now?
 Document everything and make the data work for you.
 Communicating clearly defined goals to each of your employees will also go a long way in augmenting the happiness of your employees and in turn, the health of your company.
 Transparency and trust should be among your first goals when turning your business into a more efficient machine.

 Reward the employees who meet their pre-defined goals and talk to the employees who don’t, determining what went wrong and how to produce a more favorable outcome in the future.
 When properly leveraged, these practices can take your company to the next level.